samueladamsonline/Lorti-UI-TBC/README.md

 Discord: Sinope#2833
 Twitch: SinopeTV

-To install directory from GitHub:
+To install directly from GitHub:
 - Click Download ZIP from the Code submenu
 - Rename the zip file from Lorti-UI-TBC-master.zip to Lorti-UI-TBC.zip
 - Unzip to {WoW directory}/Interface/AddOns/Lorti-UI-TBC